 Its 125 buildings include state-of-the-art academic and research

 spaces, student residence halls and apartments, the Student Union,

 built environment are abundant green spaces, Lake LaSalle and

 UB’s South Campus on Main Street is a Western New York landmark dating back to the 1920s.
-Located in a residential neighborhood in North Buffalo, it is home to classic ivy-covered buildings, as well as residence halls and cutting-edge research and teaching facilities.
-The Jacobs School of Medicine and Biomedical Sciences, and the schools of Architecture and Planning, Dental Medicine, Public Health and Health Professions and Nursing are on the South Campus.
+Situated in a residential neighborhood in North Buffalo, the 154-acre parcel is home to classic ivy-covered buildings, as well as residence halls and cutting-edge research and teaching facilities.
+The schools of Architecture and Planning, Dental Medicine, Public Health and Health Professions, and Nursing are located here.

 The pillar of our growing Downtown Campus is the Jacobs School

 of Medicine and Biomedical Sciences, which moved there in 2017